cict-cit245/act2-code-bending/_data/2425/kjtrompeta.md

-emoji :v: y'all!
+emoji 🥴
 ***
 about_me
->  Hi I'm Mark, I like to code and do 3D graphics.
+>  Hi I'm Kyla, I like watching reels.

 hugot_lines/other_stuffs
-> "Never accept the world as it appears to be.
-Dare to see it for what it could be - Harold Winston (Overwatch)".
+> "Live with no regrets".